This document contains the following topics:

 The Knowledge Base region contains the Search & Browse, Recently Viewed, Recent Searches, and Favorite Articles tabs.

-The Knowledge Base Search & Browse tab enables you to either search or browse the knowledge base after you select criteria to restrict your results to areas of interest.
-If Information Centers are available that match your selection, you may display those directly.
-Selecting a product, a task, or a release or version is not mandatory, but the more options you chose, the more focused your results will be.
+The Knowledge Base Search & Browse tab enables you to either search or browse the knowledge base after you select a product or product line to restrict your results to areas of interest.

 The Recent Searches tab lists your 100 most recent searches.
 Click a search link to repeat the search.